 Click here for further background to this Australian system of government.

 In 1942, Australia changed its status from that of a "dominion" inside the British Empire to that of a "member" inside the British Commonwealth of Nations.
-In 1946, England dropped the word "British" in reference to this statutory body, in preparation for upcoming membership by the Republic of India.
+In 1946, England dropped the word "British" in reference to this statutory body, in preparation for upcoming independence and membership by the Republic of India.

 Back to the 1800s.
 As far as “becoming free” of Sydney’s oversight and control went, dates of independence followed by self-government in these previous colonies were as follows: